 Steps to remove Google Software Reporter for good

 - First, of all, the software_reporter_tool.exe program is located on your Windows 10 device inside the Chrome directory.

 - Usually, you can access this file by following this path C:Users[your username]AppDataLocalGoogleChromeUser DataSwReporter22.123.0.

-- However, this file might be afterwards automatically downloaded by Google Chrome once again – if the browser gets an update for example.
+- Now, you can just remove everything that you find there and get rid of Google Chrome Software reporter tool.
+However, this file might be afterwards automatically downloaded by Google Chrome once again – if the browser gets an update for example.

-- You can do that by opening software_reporter_tool.exe via text editor: open Note Pad, click on Open and choose software_reporter_tool.exe.
+- So, what you should do instead is clear the content of this executable file.
+You can do that by opening software_reporter_tool.exe via text editor: open Notepad, click on Open and choose software_reporter_tool.exe.

 - Delete everything that will be displayed on Notepad and save your changes.

 - This process should disable the function of software_reporter_tool.exe and it will never be shown up on process list.
+That’s all.